dplyukhin/UIGC/GUIDE.md

 In the current version of UIGC, you'll need to create and delete references manually.

-Suppose our root actor wants `child1` to send messages to `child2`.
+Suppose our guardian actor wants `child1` to send messages to `child2`.
-The root actor needs to create a reference to `child2` for `child1` to use:
+The guardian actor needs to create a reference to `child2` for `child1` to use:
 ```scala
 val child1 = ctx.spawn(MyActor())